lynchkl/Projects/Predicting DC Michelin Restaurants/readme.md

 <img src ="/Predicting%20DC%20Michelin%20Restaurants/images/importances.png" />
 </p>

-Ultimately, my model predicted 4 of the 12 Michelin star restaurants.
-Fatally, 5 of the winning restaurants weren't included in my dataset because they didn't have Zagat reviews (and Inn at Little Washington was excluded based on geography).
-Possibly Michelin restaurants are Zagat-reviewed elsewhere in the country *because* they are Michelin restaurants.
+My model predicted 4 of the 12 Michelin star restaurants.
+Fatally, 5 of the winning restaurants weren't included in my dataset because they didn't have Zagat reviews (Inn at Little Washington was excluded based on geography).
+Michelin restaurants may be Zagat-reviewed elsewhere in the country *because* they are Michelin restaurants.

 <p align ="center">
 <img src ="/Predicting%20DC%20Michelin%20Restaurants/images/results.png" />